 Analytics and Data Science

-It has been a tough year for businesses of all sizes across all sectors, but with 2020 drawing to a close, a vaccine on the horizon and what is hopefully the last of the national lockdowns finished with, now is the time to look ahead and plan for growth.
+It has been a tough year for businesses of all sizes across all sectors, but with vaccines being rolled out and what is hopefully the last of the national lockdowns soon to be lifted, now is the time to look ahead and plan for growth.

 2021 will undeniably be a tricky year, at least in the first few months if not into the later quarters.
 Economic output is lower than it was before the pandemic hit, although the economy is growing now, with a 15.3% growth between Q2 and Q3.
 Consumer uncertainty is higher than it was last year but people are still spending – and they are now spending more of their money online.
 Unsurprisingly, Amazon saw record growth over the course of the pandemic, and across the board online purchases rose across most product categories, even with consumer spending down as a whole.

-While the death of brick and mortar retail has been rumored for years, the nature of the pandemic has accelerated the shift to online purchasing.
-Investing in your digital marketing has never been more important, and utilizing your data is the key to improving online performance and growing online revenue.
+While the death of the high street has been rumoured for years, the nature of the pandemic has accelerated the shift to online purchasing.
+Investing in your digital marketing has never been more important, and utilising your data is the key to improving online performance and growing online revenue.

 In this post I outline the steps you can take now to get more from your data and digital strategy in 2021.